ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/rest-api-guide/management-rest-apis.md

+---
-# Management Panel REST API Services
+title: Management Panel REST API Services
+sidebar_position: 5
+---

 Some REST commands which are not application specific, such as creating and deleting an app, creating a new user, etc, require an authentication filter by logging in to the management panel.
 This creates a few limitations for people who don't want to use the web panel every time and want access to all of the REST commands.